 With the time you are not spending on building out citations, you should be focusing on knocking out the four important areas of reputation management.
 Every business should have a plan to:

-- analyze, and
+- analyse, and

 - action their reviews.